Bachelor's Programme in Business and Economics

 Exchange studies

 Do you have a case concerning credit transfer, study leave, study interruption or similar and want more information?
-Welcome to contact study counselors at the Department of Business and Economics Programme.
+Welcome to contact study counsellors at the Department of Business and Economics Programme.

 Contact